Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 ✅ Decision: Allow key vault sources and other ARM resource sources.
 Provide error detail to user if secret is invalid.

-### Breaking up extension configurations into secret and non-secret components
+### [Resolved] Breaking up extension configurations into secret and non-secret components

 This question was arrived at in the drawbacks section.
 The extension would need to provide metadata about top-level configuration properties to enable the various layers to differentiate secret versus non-secret properties.
 It would enable use of deployment parameters within non-secret portions of the extension configuration and stacks could persist these values.

+✅ The configuration schema will need to outline this to enable validation at both the Bicep and ARM template engine level to prevent secure leaks and allow use of non-secure deployment parameters.
+The extension config schema in Bicep appears hard coded for Kubernetes which can be changed.
+There does not appear to be special treatment of the Kubernetes plugin at the ARM template engine level, so will likely need to hard code support for now.
+Future source of schemas will be the extension registry?

 ### Getting the resource dependency graph of a deployment